Dopamine receptor D5: Protein–protein interactions

 D5 receptor has been shown to form heteromers with D2 receptors.
 Co-activation of these receptors within the heteromer triggers increase in intracellular calcium.
-This calcium signaling is dependent on Gq-11 protein signaling and Phospholipase C, as well as on the influx of extracellular calcium.
+This calcium signaling is dependent on Gq-11 protein signaling and phospholipase C, as well as on the influx of extracellular calcium.
 Heteromers between D2 and D5 receptors are formed by adjacent arginines in ic3 (third cytoplasmic loop) of D2 receptor and three adjacent c-terminus glutamic acids in D5 receptor.
 Heteromerization of 2 and D5 receptors can be disrupted through changes of single amino acids in the c-terminus of the D5 receptor.

 Dopamine receptor D5 has been shown to interact with GABRG2.

 Experimental methods

 The high degree of homology between D5 and D1 receptors and their affinity for drugs with similar pharmacological profile complicate distinguishing between them in research.
 Antibody staining these two receptors separately is suggested to be inefficient.
 However, expression of D5 receptors has been assessed using immunohistochemistry.
-In this technique, two peptides were obtained from third exracellular loop and third intracellular loop of the receptor, and antisera were developed for staining the receptor in frozen mouse brain tissue.
+In this technique, two peptides were obtained from third extracellular loop and third intracellular loop of the receptor, and antisera were developed for staining the receptor in frozen mouse brain tissue.
 A method involving mRNA probes for in situ hybridization has been developed, which allowed to separately examine the expression of D1 and D5 receptors in the mouse brain.

 DRD5 knockout mice can be obtained by crossing 129/SvJ1 and C57BL/6J mice.
 D5 receptor can also be inactivated in an animal model by flanking the DRD5 gene with loxP site, allowing to generate tissue or animal lacking functional D5 receptors.
 The expression of D5 receptor in vitro can also be silenced using antisense oligonucleotides.